-The Financial Times report on this says that commodity trading, spot currency trading, securities lending, repurchase agreements and some securitizations would be exempted from the ban on proprietary trading, along with exemptions for “liquidity management.”
+The Financial Times report on this says that commodity trading, spot currency trading, securities lending, repurchase agreements and some securitizations would be exempted for the ban on proprietary trading, along with exemptions for “liquidity management.”
 The sum total of these exemptions is that there’s no effective ban on prop trading at all in the rule.

-Americans for Financial Reform, in their statement, links this to the news of the “rogue trader” at UBS:
+Americans for Financial Reform, in their statement, links this to the news of the “rogue trader” at UBS: [cont’d.]

 The Volcker Rule is a crucial part of the Dodd-Frank Act.
 It is perhaps the clearest attempt to change the culture of our major banks to focus on the needs of their customers, rather than short-term returns driven by irresponsible risk-taking and highlighted by conflicts of interest.
 This is precisely the kind of “casino” culture that has once again left a major global bank (UBS) with large and unexpected losses.
 The Volcker Rule statute already contains tailored exemptions for standard capital market activities such as hedging and market making.
 These exemptions may in and of themselves be challenging for regulators to police.

-Bartlett Naylor, Financial Policy Advocate at Public Citizen’s Congress Watch Division, says in a statement, “Public Citizen believes that drilling holes in the Wall Street reform law designed to prevent banks from high-risk trading would erode the ability of regulators to prevent the kind of excesses that led to the financial crash that erupted three years ago this month.
+Barnett Naylor, Financial Policy Advocate at Public Citizen’s Congress Watch Division, says in a statement, “Public Citizen believes that drilling holes in the Wall Street reform law designed to prevent banks from high-risk trading would erode the ability of regulators to prevent the kind of excesses that led to the financial crash that erupted three years ago this month.
 Creating a haven where banks can trade without government oversight invites hazard.”